IRFAN-KHAN-git/Waifu-Genrator/README.md

 A fun and interactive **waifu image generator** that lets you choose from different categories and generate waifus using the **Waifu API**!

 🌍 **Live Demo:** [Waifu Generator](https://waifugenrator.netlify.app/)
+⚠️ **Warning:** Some tags may generate NSFW content—use responsibly!

 ---